-SC restrains Sudarshan News from telecasting communal show, says anchor doing ‘disservice to nation’
+SC stays broadcast of ‘UPSC Jihad’ show, says Sudarshan News anchor doing ‘disservice to nation’

-The court observed that the program was ‘insidious’ and was telecast with the intent and purpose of vilifying Muslims.
+The court observed that the programme was ‘insidious’ and was telecast with the intent and purpose of vilifying Muslims.

-The Supreme Court on Tuesday restrained Sudarshan News from telecasting the remaining episodes of the channel’s communal show that claimed to unveil an alleged conspiracy behind how Muslims have infiltrated the civil services, reported Live Law.
-The court pointed out that the program was “insidious” and was telecast with the intent and purpose of vilifying Muslims.
+The Supreme Court on Tuesday restrained Sudarshan News from telecasting the remaining episodes of the channel’s show that claimed to unveil an alleged conspiracy behind how Muslims have infiltrated the civil services, reported Live Law.
+The court pointed out that the programme was “insidious” and was telecast with the intent and purpose of vilifying Muslims.

-A bench of Justices DY Chandrachud, Indu Malhotra and KM Joseph was hearing a petition against the telecast of the show hosted by the channel’s Editor-in-Chief Suresh Chavhanke, on the ground that it was communalising the presence of Muslims in the civil services.
+A bench of Justices DY Chandrachud, Indu Malhotra and KM Joseph was hearing a petition against the telecast of the “UPSC Jihad” show, hosted by the channel’s Editor-in-Chief Suresh Chavhanke, on the ground that it was communalising the presence of Muslims in the civil services.

-“At this stage, prima facie, it appears to the court that the object, intent and purpose of the program is to vilify the Muslim community with an insidious attempt to portray them as part of a conspiracy to infiltrate the civil services,” the court said.
+“At this stage, prima facie, it appears to the court that the object, intent and purpose of the programme is to vilify the Muslim community with an insidious attempt to portray them as part of a conspiracy to infiltrate the civil services,” the court said.

 It added that Chavhanke was doing a “disservice to the nation” and is forgetting that India is a “melting point of diverse cultures and values”, NDTV reported.
 “Your client needs to exercise his freedom with caution,” the court told Chavhanke’s advocate Shyam Divan.

-“There are factually incorrect statements made in the program regarding the upper age and number of attempts for Muslims in UPSC exams,” the Supreme Court observed.
+“There are factually incorrect statements made in the programme regarding the upper age and number of attempts for Muslims in UPSC exams,” the Supreme Court observed.
 “Any attempt to vilify a community must be viewed with great disfavour by this court which is a custodian of constitutional rights.”

-The court said it will take up the matter again on September 17 and observed that it was thinking of forming a five-member committee of eminent persons to put in place standards for the electronic media.
+The court said it will take up the matter again on September 17 and observed that it was thinking of forming a five-member committee of eminent people to put in place standards for the electronic media.

 Though the top court had refused to pass a pre-broadcast injunction order against the show on August 28, it had issued notices to Union of India, Press Council of India, News Broadcasters Association as well as Sudarshan News.
 It had further observed that the show’s “divisive potential” had been highlighted during the hearing.
 “The petition had thus raised significant issues bearing on the ‘protection of constitutional rights’,” it had noted.